DA-DETR: Domain Adaptive Detection Transformer with Information Fusion: Conclusion

 \section{Conclusion}

-This paper presents DA-DETR, an unsupervised domain adaptive detection transformer network that achieves simple yet effective feature alignment between source and target domains by using a single discriminator.
-The proposed DA-DETR has two unique characteristics.
-First, it simplifies the domain adaptation pipeline by eliminating sophisticated routines that involve multiple discriminators and different types of feature alignment.
-Second, it pinpoints the hard-aligned features explicitly by a simple hybrid attention module (HAM) that aligns features across domains effectively.
+This paper presents DA-DETR, an unsupervised domain adaptive detection transformer that introduces information fusion into the DETR framework for effective knowledge transfer from a labeled source domain to an unlabeled target domain.
+We design a novel CNN-Transformer Blender that fuses the CNN features and Transformer features ingeniously for effective feature alignment and domain adaptation across domains.
 Extensive experiments over multiple domain adaptation scenarios show that DA-DETR achieves superior performance in unsupervised domain adaptive object detection.
-Moving forwards, we will continue to investigate innovative cross-domain alignment strategies for better domain adaptive object detection.
+Moving forwards, we plan to continue to investigate innovative cross-domain alignment strategies for better domain adaptive transformer detection.

+\textbf{Acknowledgement.} This study is supported under the RIE2020 Industry Alignment Fund – Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contribution from the industry partner(s).

 { }